 The Angel Tax Credit was passed by the Tennessee General Assembly in 2016 and became active on January 1st, 2017.
 The ATC provides a tax credit against the Hall Income Tax for angel investors who make a direct investment in a qualifying early-stage, Tennessee-based company.
 In July 2018, the ATC program was expanded to include indirect investment, creating an opportunity for angel groups investing through partnerships (Special Purpose Vehicles, LLCs, and Limited Partnerships) to opportunity for their members to participate.
 For credits to be awarded, both the company and investor must submit applications to be approved by LaunchTN.
 In order to submit an investor application, the company being invested in must have already applied and been approved via the above link.
-The maximum amount of credits a single angel investor can use for any given tax year is limited to $50,000, though unused credits can be carried forward.
+The credit allowed shall be limited to fifty thousand dollars ($50,000) per angel investor in any tax year.

 Tax Credit Benefit